- Chemical Resistance

 PE pipe extrusion commenced in Australia in the mid 1950s where small diameter pipes were used in irrigation, rural and industrial applications.

-Polymer developments have resulted in PE80B materials, which have improved ductility and thermal stability, plus PE100 materials for use in large diameter and high pressure applications for gas and water distribution.
-Large diameter PE pipelines have now become the preferred solution in many applications where the unique properties of PE provides the most cost effective solution.
+Polymer developments have resulted in PE80B materials, which have improved ductility and thermal stability and PE100 with improved strength.
+PE pipelines have now become the preferred solution in many applications where the unique properties of PE provides the most cost effective solution.
 Vinidex provide Australia wide manufacturing and supply services for PE pipeline systems in a wide range of end use applications for pipes up to 1000 mm diameter.

 Vinidex PE pipes are extruded using sophisticated, highly controlled manufacturing processes and technologies.
 The PE raw materials used in extrusion are compounded into pelletised form containing precise amounts of polymer, lubricants, stabilisers, antioxidants and pigments for the specific end product application.
 The PE compound (1) is preheated to remove moisture and volatiles and is conveyed into the extruder by a controlled rate feeder (2).
 The extruder (3), consists of a single screw configuration which melts and conveys the PE material along the length of the extruder barrel.
 The design of the extruder barrel/screw is complex and takes into account the properties of the various types of PE material grades used in pipe applications.
 Various zones exist along the length of the screw and act to melt, mix, de-gas and compress the PE compound.
 External electrical heater bands along the barrel, together with the frictional heat generated as the PE material passes through the gaps between barrel and screw provide the energy needed to fully melt the PE compound materials.
 The total heat input is carefully controlled to ensure full melting of the PE without thermal degradation.